Spin-0 bosons near rotating stars: Expansion of the Hartle-Thorne metric to second order in J

 \section{Expansion of the Hartle-Thorne metric to second order in {\it J}}

-As far as some mistakes have been observed in the Hartle-Thorne metric given by eq. (\ref{full-ht-metric}), if we are interested in studying terms of the order of $j_1^2$ and higher in the solution we have to use the Berti et al. metric (\ref{full-berti-metric}) in our calculations.
-It is interesting to note that if we keep the terms up to first order in $j_1$ and $Q=0$, eq. (\ref{expanded-ht-metric}) is recovered, that means that the results presented in the last section are correct and the differences occur for higher terms in $j_1$.
-So, in this section we will derive an equation taking into account the terms that appear in the corrected metric and write down a solution based upon an infinite series ansatz.
-In order to observe the behavior of the corrections in the solution an easier way is to solve the equations for fixed values of the angle $\theta$.
-Considering these assumptions, the resulting radial equation will become
+Become some mistakes were discovered in the Hartle-Thorne metric given by eq. (\ref{full-ht-metric}), since we are interested in studying terms of the order of $j_1^2$ and higher in the solution we have to use the Berti et al. metric (\ref{full-berti-metric}) in our calculations.
+It is interesting to note that, if we keep the terms up to first order in $j_1$ and $Q=0$, eq. (\ref{expanded-ht-metric}) is recovered, which means that the results presented in the last section are correct and the differences occur for higher terms in $j_1$.
+So, in this section, we will derive an equation taking into account the terms that appear in the corrected metric and write down a solution based upon an infinite series ansatz.
+In order to observe the behavior of the corrections in the solution an easier way to do that is to solve the equations for fixed values of the angle $\theta$.
+Taking these assumptions into account, the resulting radial equation becomes

 where